Last updated on July 8th, 2022 at 02:36 pm

 How does the belief sound to you now?
 What happens when you say it out loud in a child’s voice?
 How does this make you feel?
 Are you beginning to understand where this belief is coming from?

-Many negative beliefs are irrational and ultimately false, yet, we treat them like the truth.
+Many negative beliefs are irrational and ultimately false, yet, you treat them like the truth.
 It’s possible that this negative belief about your ability to execute your big dream was learned back when you were a small child, and this core belief might have protected you in some way.

 Maybe you had an over-critical parent who would say cruel statements about your dream, and there’s still a part of you that is afraid to hear the same from someone new, who you currently perceive has the power to crush your dream.